Joseph-Okoth/NIR_Spectrometer_Software/README.md

-# NIR Quest Software
+# NIR Spectrometer Software

-NIR Quest Software is a user-friendly application designed for agricultural produce classification and prediction using Near-Infrared (NIR) spectroscopy.
-This software captures measurement procedures graphically, using drag-and-drop spectrometers, transform functions, and display nodes to automate unique post-processing workflows.
+NIR Spectrometer Software is a user-friendly application that captures measurement procedures graphically, using drag-and-drop spectrometers, transform functions, and display nodes to automate unique post-processing workflows.
+The software is also being designed for agricultural produce classification and prediction using Machine Learning technologies by analysis of the acquired data.

+This software will also enable the user to be able to save the data obtained from the spectrometer in csv format for further analysis or even for reference purposes.

 It is a free and open source alternative software for Ocean Optics Spectrometers.